monadicstack/frodo/README.md

 Tools like gRPC solve similar problems by giving you an airplane cockpit filled with knobs and dials most of us don't want/need.
-Frodo is the autopilot button that gets most of us where we need to go.
+Frodo is the autopilot button that gets most of us where we need to go with as little fuss as possible.

 *PROJECT STATUS: This is still in fairly early development.
 I've tried to keep 'main' stable enough, but I'm tweaking the